ac427/warewulf_stateless/README.md

 6. install TACC Xalt

 NOTE:
-warewulf 3.6 has a bug in wwsh and wwvnfs script, which will cause errors like this:
+warewulf 3.6 has a bug in wwsh, wwvnfs and wwbootstrap etc, which will cause errors like this:
 ```
 wwvnfs --root /var/chroots/centos-6
 Using 'centos-6' as the VNFS name